 - 2 oz Pendleton whiskey

-Put the nutmeg, lemon wedge and honey into a mug, pour hot water on top.
-Muddle it all with the honey spoon until honey has dissolved.
+Directions: Put the nutmeg, lemon wedge and honey into a mug, pour hot water on top.
+Stir with the honey spoon until honey has dissolved.
 Add the whiskey last.

 VALERIE'S CARIBBEAN HOT TODDY